Assessment of Ocular Health (10408.1)

 4. Evaluate the principal mechanisms of clinically relevant image acquisition modalities, the potentials and limitations of each method and the importance of multi-modal imaging; and

-5. Describe the latest developments in the field of ocular imaging and diagnosis and their clinical relevance.
+5. Describe the latest developments in the field of ocular imaging and their relevance to the diagnosis of clinical disease.

 Graduate attributes1.
 UC graduates are professional - employ up-to-date and relevant knowledge and skills